Quality and Safety (for tissues and cells) Regulations

-The activity of storing human tissues and cells for human application can only lawfully take place if the establishment is licensed to carry out that activity.
+The activities of import and storage of human tissues and cells for human application can only lawfully take place if the establishment is licensed to carry out these activities.
 However, the following activities may lawfully be carried out either under a licence or under a third party agreement with an establishment licensed to carry out activity/ies relating to tissue and cells for human application:

 - Testing of donor samples

 N.B.
 Anyone carrying out the above activities and storing material for more than 48 hours must be in possession of a storage licence.